liveahero-wiki/liveahero-wiki.github.io/_events/2212WinterCampaign.md

 #### Hero's Promotion

 Hero units with initial rank of 1 can be promoted up to rank 6.
-Aside from regular rank up materials their promotions will also require a new item {% include item-icon.html id=53 %} "Proof of Hero".
+Aside from regular rank up materials their promotions will also require a new item {% include item.html id=53 %}.

 Additionally their 3rd skill will at first be locked and unusable in battle until they are promoted to rank 3, and one specific skill will be upgraded when they are promoted to rank 5 (there is no rank 5 art for units with initial rank of 1).

 #### Hero's Fan Count

 Hero units with initial rank of 1 can only gain fan count from their own personal Hero's Memories items.
-Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.
+Said items will also can't be exchanged for {% include item.html id=40 %}.

 Their fan count will only increase by 1 with each item used.

 #### Sidekick's Limit Breakthrough

 Sidekick units of rank 1 can only be upgraded with their own personal Sidekick's Heart items.
-Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.
+Said items will also can't be exchanged for {% include item.html id=40 %}.

 #### Limited Time Mission